duck123acb/library-system/README.md

 I made this to test my c++ skilzz :sunglasses: :scream: :fire: :100: :fire: :fire: :sunglasses: :scream: :sunglasses: :scream: :scream: :scream: <br>
 also im was bored :sob:

+This is licenced under the GNU general lisence if you wanna use it: (Licence)[https://github.com/duck123acb/library-system/blob/main/LICENSE]

 ## Using the program
 ### books.txt
 The books.txt file is all the data the main.cpp file runs on. <br>